-Internship Opportunity: Energy, Climate Change and Extractive Industries Program
+Internship Opportunity: Energy, Climate Change & Extractive Industries Program

-Interns will work directly with program director and program assistant to:
+Interns will work directly with the program director, associate, and assistant to:

 - Conduct research on a broad variety of energy and environmental topics;